 Unity House is centrally located behind Farr Hall at 100 E. Brooklyn St., and it is open for campus-wide use during the academic year.
 The space regularly hosts meetings for LGBTQ+ student groups, programs and more.

 Unity House is staffed by two student managers who are responsible for programming within the space.
-For the 2020-2021 academic year, our student managers are Micah Smith (they/them) and Rory Dreyfus (he/him).
-These student managers work in collaboration with Timothy Bussey (they/them), associate director of diversity, equity and inclusion.
+For the 2021-2022 academic year, our student managers are Leesbeth Claros (she/her/ella) and Rory Dreyfus (he/him).
+These student managers work in collaboration with Rhea Debussy (she/her), associate director of diversity, equity and inclusion.